Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Introduction

-In this work, we lay down a theoretical foundation of Bayesian high-dimensional linear regression with shrinkage priors.
+In this paper, we lay down a general theoretical foundation for Bayesian high dimensional linear regression with shrinkage priors.
 Instead of focusing on certain types of shrinkage priors, we investigate sufficient conditions of posterior consistency for general shrinkage priors.
-We show that if the prior density has a dominating peak around zero, and a heavy and flat tail, then its theoretical properties are as good as the spike-and-slab prior: its contraction rate is near-optimal, selection is consistent, and posterior follows certain BvM-type phenomenon.
-We verify two appropriate classes of shrinkage prior for high dimensional regression models, one is polynomially decaying prior distribution, and the other is the two-Gaussian-mixture prior \cite{GeorgeM1993}.
-Our numerical results indicate that the Bayesian method with a consistent shrinkage prior can lead to more accurate results in variable selection than regularization methods.
+We show that if the prior density has a dominating peak around zero, and a heavy and flat tail, then its theoretical properties are as good as the spike-and-slab prior: Its contraction rate is nearly optimal, variable selection is consistent, and posterior follows a BvM-type phenomenon.
+Specifically, we consider two types of shrinkage priors for high dimensional linear regression, namely, polynomially decaying priors and two-Gaussian-mixture priors \cite{GeorgeM1993}.
+Empirical studies show that the Bayesian method with a consistent shrinkage prior can lead to more accurate results in variable selection than the regularization methods.
+The general theoretical framework and technical tools developed in this paper have inspired a series of follow-up works, see e.g., R2-D2 shrinkage prior \cite{ZhangRB2017}, Beta prime prior \cite{bai2021beta}, and Bayesian additive nonparametric regression \cite{wei2020sparse}.

-We would also mention some other relative Bayesian works for high dimensional shrinkage priors. \cite{PatiBPD2014} used DL prior for high dimensional factor models under $p\gg n$, but their results only allow the magnitude of true parameters to increase very slowly with respect to $n$. \cite{BhadraDLP2016} studied the prediction risk under high dimensional shrinkage prior, rather than the posterior properties of $\bbeta$.
-During the revision of this work, one thesis work \cite{Wei2017} studied the shrinkage prior for high dimensional spline regression, and logistic regression, following the technical tools developed in this paper.
+Finally, we note that there are some other Bayesian works which deal with high-dimensional problems with shrinkage priors.
+For example, \cite{PatiBPD2014} employed a Dirichlet-Laplace (DL) prior in dealing with high-dimensional factor models, but their results only allow the magnitude of true parameters to increase very slowly with $n$; \cite{BhadraDLP2016} studied the prediction risk, instead of the posterior properties of $\bbeta$, for high-dimensional regression with a horseshoe prior; and \cite{rovckova2018spike} established for high-dimensional linear regression the same posterior convergence rate as ours with a two-group Laplace prior, but failed to establish consistency of variable selection.